-Because the programme is primarily skills-based, teaching methods must be of an experiential nature with an emphasis on discussion, reflection and classroom participation.
+Teaching methods are of an experiential nature with an emphasis on discussion, reflection and classroom participation.
 These teaching methods will be student centred and appropriate to the age and stage of development of the student.
-S.P.H.E. is taught as a short course.
 Students will be assessed on their Classroom Based Assessment (CBA) in second year.
 A team approach is implemented in the planning and delivery of the programme.
-Folders are compiled of resources for all year groups which are shared.
-Shared resources are used by all staff through the Google Drive folder which will be shared by the SPHE coordinator with teachers from the link below.
+Folders are compiled of resources for all year groups which are shared with the S.P.H.E. teaching staff.
+Shared resources are used by all staff through the Google Drive folder which will be shared by the S.P.H.E. coordinator with teachers from the link below.